selinajcheng/Research/progress.md

 - [ ] [Computer science series](https://www.3blue1brown.com/topics/computer-science)

 ## Task Archive and Progress (shelved by dates done; reverse-chronological)
+### 2025-09-23 (Tuesday)
+- Realized a big oversight in experiments (some questions not having a valid answer due to target location not being visible in the given scenes)
+    - Resolved by changing the image matching logic and rerunning Gemini experiments
+- Also a good time to run InternLM experiment for the multiview task (previously with singleview task) and hopefully see the performance increase

+### gap in records
+- Resolved administrative/logistical process of getting research credit/capstone project for the semester
+- Started building the app

+### 2025-08-18 & 19 (Monday + Tuesday) (due to a semi-all-nighter done before compute cluster migrated Tuesday at 7)
+- [X] Implement looping
+- [X] Implement automatic evaluation
+- [X] Add overlapping locations to POV renders 7-12 (angle 210 and onwards)
+- [X] Test with and without dynamic thinking on Gemini-2.5 Pro
+- [X] Write standup slide for tomorrow

 ### 2025-08-14 (Thursday)
 - [X] Incorporate thinking into the script
     - [X] Enabling thinking